All of us need to follow a healthy, balanced diet which is low in fat.

 - being necessary in the production of hormones.

 The main types of fat found in our food are saturated and unsaturated, and most foods will have a combination of these.
-All of us need to cut saturated fat and use unsaturated fats and oils, such as rapeseed or olive oil, as these types are better for your heart.
+All of us need to cut down on saturated fat and use unsaturated fats and oils, such as rapeseed or olive oil, as these types are better for your heart.

 Saturated fat is present in higher amounts in animal products, such as:

-- meat products and poultry
+- meat products, including sausages and bacon

 - processed foods like pastries, cakes and biscuits.